opst/knitfab-docs/04.examples/spam-email-detection/spam-email-detection.en.md

     - Model: Specify the input model by defining the following tags to `path:"/in/model"`:
       - `project:spam-detection`
       - `type:model`.

+    ```YAML
+    inputs:
+      - path: "/in/dataset"
+        tags:
+          - "project:spam-detection"
+          - "type:dataset"
+          - "mode:validate"
+      - path: "/in/model"
+        tags:
+          - "project:spam-detection"
+          - "type:model"
+    ```
   - `outputs`, `log`:
     - Add the following project-related tag to the outputs and log sections: `project:spam-detection`

+    ```YAML
+    outputs:
+      - path: "/out/metrics"
+        tags:
+          - "project:spam-detection"
+          - "type:metrics"
+    log:
+      tags:
+        - "type:log"
+        - "project:spam-detection"
+    ```
 - Other Important Considerations:
   - Resource Allocation: Define the required resources for the validation process (e.g., CPU, memory, GPU).

-Ensure the modified YAML template adheres to the structure and content of the YAML file located in the `plans` directory of the cloned Git repository.
+  - YAML Structure: Double-check that your modified YAML template adheres to the correct structure and syntax.
+You can use the YAML file provided in the `/plans` directory of the cloned Git repository as a reference.

 **4. Apply the YAML Template:**
 ```bash